 In light of these significant challenges, deaf awareness amongst the public becomes even more vital than ever and many of the tips we suggest for use by health and social care professionals can be adopted by other services.
 We have also produced tips for use by the general public which can be used to help you communicate your needs.

 The Government should provide clarity on and improve awareness of the face covering options that are safe and available to make and purchase.

-The Government should consider the unintended consequences for disabled people of additional measures put in place when easing the lockdown.
+The Government should consider the unintended consequences for disabled people of new measures put in place when easing the lockdown and beyond.

 Hearing aids are a lifeline and for some people, are the only way they can access sound.

 As people, especially the over 70s, continue to self-isolate, those who wear hearing aids rely on communicating with loved ones over the telephone and receiving the news via the radio or television.

 Working hearing aids are essential, however, they do need regular basic maintenance and can stop working for a number of reasons.
 Fortunately, these issues can all be easily rectified by an audiologist, trained volunteer or, with appropriate guidance and equipment, at home by the wearer or their relative(s).